Dabisilva/Dabisilva/README.md

 Hey there 👋

 I'm Davi Barbosa🚀.
-I'm a developer websites and mobile apps .Currently my stack is:
+I'm a developer websites and mobile apps pleno.
+Currently my stack is:

 💻 Web front-end development with ReactJs<br/>
 📱 Mobile applications for Android and iOS with React Native<br/>